mtm-x/OpenModelica-GUI/README.md

     - Seamless integration of widgets for parameter configuration and model selection.

 - **🌐 Platform Support**:

     - **Linux**
     - **Windows**

 - **🎛️ Simulation Control**:
     - Configure simulation start and stop times.
     - Execute Modelica models using the specified parameters.
+    - Plot the model output when the "Plot the Output" button is        pressed.
-    - Execution with real-time status updates.
+    - Receive real-time status updates during execution.

 - **⚠️ Error Handling and Notifications**:
     - Real-time feedback on simulation success or failure with detailed logs.